zol/buffer-publish/README.md

 ### test

-Runs `npm test` on all packages
+Runs `yarn test` on all packages

+### test-update

+Runs `yarn run test-update` on all packages to update all snapshot tests

 ### init

-Runs `npm install` on the top level package and then runs `npm run bootstrap` to setup all packages.
+Runs `yarn` on the top level package and then runs `yarn run bootstrap` to setup all packages.

 ### start